eddy3268/LunchFree/README.md

 リポジトリをクローンして、最新版のXcodeでLunchFree.xcworkspaceを開く。

 ## Reflection　プロジェクトの由来
-This is my very first iOS app project in my journey of iOS app development learning starting from July 2017.
+This is my very first iOS app project in my journey of iOS app development learning.
 Project goals included using personal app deveopment skill training, experiment technology and familiarizing myself with the iOS native app development in general.

 Originally I wanted to build an app that allowed office workers to order their lunch daily with the least effort for choosing their lunch and allowed them to pick it up at a destinated time at the entrance of the office building.
 However, I abandon the project due to business concern and now it becomes my personal project for learning, practicing and experimenting iOS native app development.